paulcouts/Web-Scraper-Project/README.md

 # Web Scraper Project

 An AI-powered browser automation tool that leverages the [browser-use](https://docs.browser-use.com) library to navigate websites, extract data, and perform defined actions based on detailed instructions.
-This project demonstrates how to use structured commands to automate web interactions—using your resume data as an example input—to search for relevant opportunities on platforms like [ParkerDewey](https://app.parkerdewey.com).
+This project demonstrates how to use structured commands to automate web interactions.

 ---